tipeslowly/taikwun/content/9_Policy.md

 class: page-one
 abstract:
 ---
-**Hard Labour**

 Members of the Gaol Committee of 1877 were emphatic that the life of prisoners, and of Chinese prisoners especially, should be made ‘as distasteful as it can possibly be made, consistently with reason and humanity, by hard labour, hard fare, and strict physical discipline’.[^1] ‘Hard fare’ had a double purpose, both carrot and stick, its award transmuted into an incentive for good behaviour, its withholding or reduction inflicted as a punishment.
 Achieving the balance between the minimum amount of food and the maximum amount of labour was less easy, however, since prisoners seemed often to gain rather than lose weight during their term.
-It appeared to have occurred to only a few officials that many of them would have come off the streets as ‘weak and brokendown’ men[^2] who were probably already malnourished, emaciated and in ill-health.
+It appeared to have occurred to only a few officials that many of them would have come off the streets as ‘weak and broken-down’ men[^2] who were probably already malnourished, emaciated and in ill-health.

 But if the effect of penal dietaries proved nebulous, there were other, more measurable physical penalties.
 These consisted of light chores such as gaol cleaning, ‘scavengering’, cooking, washing, and mat-making.
 Hard-labour discipline included the crank, shot-drill, oakum-picking with stone-carrying as an alternative, and stone-breaking and dressing.
 Hard-labour sentences were imposed either by order of the courts, or for breaches of gaol regulations.
 Prisoners generally worked between six and ten hours a day, typically from 7 a.m. to 4.30 p.m., with an hour off for dinner.
 They were excused work on Saturday afternoons, which were devoted to ablution, as well as on Sundays.

+{{< q-figure id="9_1" >}}

 **The Crank, the Shot-Drill and Stone-Carrying**